Solved: USB Keyboard not working on Mac or MacBook?

 • Navigate to Software Update.

-If updates are available, then you will be prompted to do so.
-Click on the Upgrade Now button to start with the process.
+If updates are available, you will be prompted to download them.
+Click the Upgrade Now button to start the process.

 FAQs

-Why is my wireless keyboard not working on Mac or MacBook?
+Why is my wireless Keyboard not working on my MacBook?

-One of the reasons why your wireless keyboard does not work could be if your Bluetooth is not on.
-Ensure that it is on, disconnect the keyboard from Bluetooth, and re-establish the connection.
+Your wireless Keyboard does not work because your keyboard is not on.
+Ensure it is on, disconnect the Keyboard from Bluetooth, and re-establish the keyboard connection.
 The issue is most likely to be resolved.

-If your Mac does not recognize the wireless keyboard, head over to System Preferences from the Apple Menu.
+If your Mac does not recognize the Keyboard, go to System Preferences for the froKeyboardple Menu.
 Navigate to Bluetooth and select Bluetooth preferences.
-Now, choose the Keyboard option and configure.
-Your Mac will recognize your wireless keyboard.
+Now, choose the Keyboard option and configure it.
+Your Mac will recognize your wireless Keyboard.

 Leave a Comment